|Xoco||| Print ||

 Open early, late and closed on Sundays and Mondays, this quick-service cafe from Rick and Deann Bayless proffers contemporary expressions of Mexico’s most beloved street food and snacks: hot-from-the-fryer churros and flaky empanadas; frothy Mexican hot chocolate (ground from Mexican cacao beans right in our front window!); warm, crusty tortas (Mexican submarine sandwiches); and made-to-order caldos (meal-in-a-bowl soups) that feature everything from roasted vegetables to seafood to pork belly.

-XOCO DOS NOW OPEN IN WICKER PARK!
+XOCO BISTRO NOW OPEN IN WICKER PARK!

 Enjoy Mexico’s best street food from one of America’s top chefs.
 Tortas, Caldos, Churros and housemade hot chocolate.
 Start your day with breakfast at Xoco.